Frequently Asked Questions (FAQs)

 Boat owners should use every effort to obtain the required supporting documents for boat registration. to avoid costs to themselves and the state.
 If all options have been exhausted, an Affidavit of Vessel Ownership may be provided by the owner of the vessel.

 Georgia is not a title state for vessels, and therefore does not record liens against vessel titles.
 In order for an in-state or out-of-state lender to record outstanding debt against a vessel and an individual, the lender will file a Georgia UCC-1 form through the Georgia Superior Court Clerk’s Cooperative Authority.
 Refer to the following site for information and a checklist: https://www.gsccca.org/learn/projects-programs/ucc-system

 This process is done at the Georgia county level through the resident's county Clerk of Superior Court and is not available through the WRD License and Boat Registration Unit.
 Many lenders are aware of this process.

 The original manufacturer's statement of origin (MSO) or vessel title (if coming from another state) is not needed for the UCC process.
 After filing a Georgia UCC-1 form, the lender may give the original MSO or original title to the vessel owner.

 As part of their boat registration fee, Georgia residents 16 and older who own a vessel with a current, valid registration can fish and use some DNR sites such as shooting ranges where a WMA stamp or GORP would be required to hunt small game for three consecutive days starting on their birthday.
 This law change takes effect July 1, 2013.

-Boat owners must carry personal ID and their plastic vessel registration card (as proof of a valid vessel registration) when taking advantage of this outdoors birthday bonus.
+Boat owners must carry personal ID and their vessel registration card (as proof of a valid vessel registration) when taking advantage of this outdoors birthday bonus.
 Some activities require additional licenses or permits.

 Navigate to Page: